requirejs/element/README.md

 Since these are special callbacks, and multiple mixins may want to listen for them, the `element` loader plugin allows multiple mixins to listen for these events.

-This loader plugin hooks into `createdCallback` to do the template wiring.
-The custom element can still have its own `createdCallback` on it, the plugin will call it after it does its work.
+The `template` loader plugin hooks into `createdCallback` to do the template wiring.
+The custom element can still have its own `createdCallback` on it.
+See [Mixins for Custom Element modules](#mixins-for-custom-element-modules) for more information.

-If the custom element does not implement an `attributeChangedCallback` method, then this plugin will wire up a default one that just takes any attribute change, and converts that to a property name value set.
-See [attribute wiring](#attribute-wiring) for more information.

 ## Standard Web Component features used